 Products/industries of the area:

-Timber, beef and dairy cattle, mixed farming, maize, sawmilling, fishing and oyster farming, tourism and general engineering.
+Beef and dairy cattle, mixed farming, maize, fishing and oyster farming, general engineering, transport, construction, tourism and recreational industries.

 1947/1949 (Division was abolished in 1984 and re-established at the 1992 redistribution.)